IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-step-1-prepare-bastion.md

 10.99.92.58 host="worker-3" mac="00:50:56:ab:b2:6d"
 ```

-### Disconnected (air-gapped) installation of OpenShift 4.x
-In case you're doing a disconnected installation of OpenShift, update the example inventory file `/inventory/inventory/vmware-airgapped-example.inv` to match your cluster.

 ## Continue with next step
 Once you've provisioned the VMs, you can proceed with the preparation of the bastion node for the OpenShift installation: